atixlabs/eslint-config/README.md

 ### Prerequisites

-In order to setup the eslint rules in your project, you need to install our rules presets:
+In order to setup the eslint rules in your project you need to use `NodeJs v12+`.
+Also you need to install our rules presets:

 ```
-npm install -E @atixlabs/eslint-rules
+npm install -E @atixlabs/eslint-config
 ```

 Once you have installed the package, there is a helper script that will help installing the required dependencies based on the projec type you are trying to configure.
 To do so, invoke it using: